catnip-evergreen/machine-learning/README.md

 # machine-learning
-code too measure speed of car using dashboard camera
+code to measure speed of car using dashboard camera